Musketeer-H2020/MMLL-demo/README.md

 Demonstrations of the [Musketeer Machine Learning Library (MMLL)](https://github.com/Musketeer-H2020/MMLL) using [Musketeer's pycloudmessenger](https://github.com/IBM/pycloudmessenger/)

-You may install pycloudmessenger as follows:
+You may install pycloudmessenger and other library dependencies as follows:

+`pip install -r requirements.txt`

+Or if you only require pycloudmessenger, then:

 `pip install https://github.com/IBM/pycloudmessenger/archive/v0.3.0.tar.gz`

-The pycloudmessenger requires a credentials filename to access to the service.
+The pycloudmessenger package requires a credentials file to access the cloud service.
 Please, place the `musketeer.json` credentials at the `demos/demo_pycloudmessenger/`folder.

 ## Content